Sanctions noose makes it harder for Japan's Koreans to help their own

 More than 93,000 ethnic Koreans left Japan for North Korea between 1959 and 1984 under the slogan “Let’s go back to the fatherland!”, according to researchers in Japan.

 That number plunged from the mid 1980s as stories of the grinding poverty in North Korea spread.
-Meanwhile, South Korea’s industrialization was in full swing.
+Meanwhile, South Korea’s industrialisation was in full swing.

 The man’s half-brother, a construction worker, sent him a total of 87 million yen ($923,400) while he lived in North Korea, a number he said he added up one day.